On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Diffusivity approximation for PS and VD SBI

 The initial conditions introduced in $\S$\ref{subsec: IC for PS} for PS SBI meet the requirement that the bubble density $\rho^{ps}$ should be nearly the same as the shocked ambient air $\rho_{air}$, which can eliminate the variable density effect.
-However, because the diffusivity of PS case is calculated as $\mathscr{D}^{ps}=\nu/Sc=\mu^{ps}/(\rho^{ps} Sc)$, if $\rho^{ps}$ is elevated, the diffusivity will become smaller.
-Thus, P\'eclet number, $\Pen=\Gamma/\mathscr{D}$, will become larger, and Reynolds number $\Rey=\Gamma/\nu$ will become smaller than the VD case.
-After calculation, we find that $\rho^{ps}\approx 4\rho'_{He}$ in all shock Mach number cases, while the viscosity $\mu$ is hardly changed after the components alteration.
-Thus, it is appropriate to set $\mu^{ps}$ four times larger than the origin value.
-In that case, the equal diffusivity in PS SBI and VD SBI, $\mathscr{D}^{ps}\approx\mathscr{D}^{vd}$, will be satisfied.
-Moreover, this makes $Pe$, $\Rey$, $Sc$, and $\Pran$ equal in both PS and VD cases.
+However, because the diffusivity of the PS case is calculated as $\mathscr{D}^{ps}=\nu/Sc=\mu^{ps}/(\rho^{ps} Sc)$, if $\rho^{ps}$ is elevated, the diffusivity will become smaller.
+Thus, P\'eclet number, $\Pen=\Gamma/\mathscr{D}$ and Reynolds number $\Rey=\Gamma/\nu$ will become larger in PS cases than in the VD case.
+After calculation, we find that $\rho^{ps}\approx 4\rho'_{\textrm{He}}$ in all shock Mach number cases, while the viscosity $\mu$ is hardly changed after the components alteration.
+Thus, it is appropriate to set $\mu^{ps}$ four times larger than the original value $\mu^{ps}_{\textrm{origin}}$.
+In that case, equal diffusivity in PS SBI and VD SBI, $\mathscr{D}^{ps}\approx\mathscr{D}^{vd}$, will be satisfied.
+Moreover, this makes $Pe$, $\Rey$, $Sc$, and $\Pran$ near equal in both PS and VD cases except that density difference is negligible in PS SBI.
 As we have found out, it is essential to control these dimensionless numbers due to their effect on mixing behaviour.